Woman doing a stretching exercise in sportswear made of elastane or spandex material

 04

-Spandex is always only elastic accessory
+Spandex is only ever an elastic accessory

 Spandex has many uses, for example in hard-wearing swimwear.